The Rifleman: Overview

-The series centers on Lucas McCain, a Union veteran of the American Civil War and widower.
-McCain had been a lieutenant in the 11th Indiana Infantry Regiment, and he had received a battlefield commission at the Battle of Five Forks just before the end of the war.
+Lucas McCain is a Union Army veteran of the American Civil War and widower.
+He was a lieutenant in the 11th Indiana Infantry Regiment and received a battlefield commission at the Battle of Five Forks just before the end of the war.
 (This conflicts with episode 3/25, "The Prisoner", in which a former Confederate cavalry major states that he was Lieutenant McCain's prisoner after the Battle of Fort Donelson.)
 Having previously been a homesteader, McCain buys a ranch "about three miles" outside the fictitious town of North Fork, New Mexico Territory, in the pilot episode.
 He and his son Mark had come from Enid, Oklahoma, following the death of his wife, Margaret (née Gibbs), when his son was six years old.

 The series was set during the 1880s; a wooden plaque next to the McCain home states that the home was rebuilt by Lucas McCain and his son Mark in August 1881.
 This conflicts with dates given during the first season episode “The Bank Guard” where Lucas speaks of losing his savings “about 10 years ago” during “the slump of ‘78”.

 A common thread in the series is that people deserve a second chance; Marshal Micah Torrance is a recovering alcoholic, and McCain gives Torrance a job on his ranch in "The Marshal".
 Royal Dano appeared in "The Sheridan Story" as a former Confederate soldier who is given a job on the McCain ranch and encounters General William Sheridan, the man who cost him his arm in battle.
-Learning why the man wants him dead, Sheridan arranges for medical care for his wounded former foe, quoting Abraham Lincoln's last orders to "... bind up the nation's wounds".
+Learning why the man wants him dead, Sheridan arranges for medical care for his wounded former foe, quoting President Abraham Lincoln's last orders to "... bind up the nation's wounds".
+(Note: Sheridan is quoting Lincoln's Second Inaugural Address, specifically the final paragraph: "With malice toward none, with charity for all, with firmness in the right as God gives us to see the right, let us strive on to finish the work we are in, to bind up the nation's wounds, to care for him who shall have borne the battle and for his widow and his orphan, to do all which may achieve and cherish a just and lasting peace among ourselves and with all nations.")